Festivals-App/festivals-fileserver/README.md

 ## Deployment

 The Go binaries are able to run without system dependencies so there are not many requirements for the system to run the festivals-fileserver binary.

-The config file needs to be placed at `/etc/festivals-fileserver.conf` or the template config file needs to be present in the directory the binary runs in.
+  > The config file is placed at `/etc/festivals-fileserver.conf`.

-You also need to provide certificates in the right format and location:
+You must ensure that the certificates for the fileserver are in the correct format and placed in the appropriate location:

-- The default path to the root CA certificate is          `/usr/local/festivals-fileserver/ca.crt`
+  > Root CA certificate   `/usr/local/festivals-fileserver/ca.crt`
-- The default path to the server certificate is           `/usr/local/festivals-fileserver/server.crt`
+  > Server certificate    `/usr/local/festivals-fileserver/server.crt`
-- The default path to the corresponding key is            `/usr/local/festivals-fileserver/server.key`
+  > Server key            `/usr/local/festivals-fileserver/server.key`

 Where the root CA certificate is required to validate incoming requests and the server certificate and key is required to make outgoing connections.
 For instructions on how to manage and create the certificates see the [festivals-pki](https://github.com/Festivals-App/festivals-pki) repository.